Hair Transplant Side Effects: What’s Normal and What’s Preventable

 This is the most searched hair transplant side effect and the one that causes the most panic.
 Around 2 to 6 weeks after surgery, you will notice your transplanted hair falling out.
 This is called shock loss and it is a normal biological response.

 With a Bio-FUE Hair Transplant, grafts are extracted and placed with precision to reduce trauma to the follicle, which helps in reducing the severity of shock loss.
-By month 6 you will see visible growth, and full results come in around 12 months.

 Managing Moderate Risks: Folliculitis and Numbness